K

 I was lounging around at the hostel the way I always do.
 The balcony was reasonably spacious, with several tables where guests could chill out.
 Absorbed in the PC was that English man, whose face was somewhat stern, and he seemed like aloofness, so I looked past him into the underworld.

 The next morning when I went out of the hostel, the town had begun to come to life.
 A stocky woman was walking around eating bread.
-In front of the nightclub, a man raked the ground and put the garbage in the can.
+In front of the nightclub, a man raked the sidewalk and put the garbage in the can.
 I wandered down Long Street past shops, confectioners and bakeries, then past a pleasant-looking café.
 Its customers seemed to be locals, older people who were unwinding over a coffee and newspaper.
 I felt good walking in the fresh air and sunshine, which allowed me quickly to forget whatever scene I had seen yesterday.

 Table Mountain was sometimes visible, but the tall buildings often blocked my view.
 By the time I walked around the foothills of the mountain, I had passed joggers and cyclists.
 There was a long line of tourists at the cableway station.
 I ignored them and I started to climb the path that zigzagged steeply; the scenery was diversified.
 As I contemplated the little stream on the flat rocks—a good reposeful sound— woman overtook me briskly.
 The next thing I knew, I managed to keep up with her, following thirty feet behind.
 She continued to go up at a steady pace; exuding something of indisputable beauty with pride and confidence.